-Dear Bronco Students and Parents:
+Dear Bronco Students and Parents,

-Welcome to Lee's Summit North High School, home of the Broncos!
-Our highly qualified and dedicated staff is excited and ready to help continue your education during the 2019-2020 school year.
+On behalf of the Lee's Summit North faculty, welcome to Lee's Summit North High School, home of the Broncos!
+We are excited to have you and your family join or return to Bronco Nation!
+Our highly qualified and dedicated staff is ready to serve our school community and help continue our student's education during the 2022-2023 school year.

-Lee's Summit North has maintained a tradition of academic excellence since opening in 1995 and is firmly established as one of the top academic high schools in the state of Missouri.
+We also encourage and welcome your involvement to help us with having a positive and successful school year.
 The staff at Lee's Summit North is exceptionally proud of current and past academic accomplishments.
-As a comprehensive high school, we are equally as proud of student success in co-curricular and extracurricular activities.
-These accomplishments are a direct result of students getting involved in all that Lee's Summit North offers.
-To that end, one of our school goals is to connect each student to North and increase his/her sense of community.
-I encourage each of you to actively participate in at least one school activity.
-If you commit to this, you will find school more enjoyable and will experience increased academic success.
+As one of the best high schools in the state of Missouri, as listed in U.S. News and World Report's annual ranking, we are equally as proud of student success in co-curricular and extracurricular activities.
+These accomplishments are a direct result of students getting involved in all Lee's Summit North offers.
+Creating a sense of community for our students, parents, and staff is one of our three school goals.
+I encourage each student at LSN to get involved in at least one school activity if not many more.
+With the connections made in these activities, students will find their time at school more enjoyable and will create a community of activity and academic support they can rely on.

-We look forward to working with each of you this school year.
-If you have questions, please contact us at 986-3000.
+We are looking forward to working with each of you this school year.
+If you have questions, please contact us at 816-986-3000.

+Tim Collins, Principal

-Dr. Jeff Meisenheimer, Principal Lee's Summit North High School
+Lee's Summit North High School